praveenasugumaran/Backend-Development/README.md

 - Authentication of user

-    - level of security: level 5
+    - level of security: level 6

     - bcrypt hashed passwords are implemented

     - middlewares are included

-    - authentication is developed based on cookies
+    - authentication is developed based on Tokens

     - verification of accessTokens is handled